Mortgage

 Potentially.
 Condo prices tend to be less than single-family home prices, so they might be more affordable to first-time homebuyers.
 However, condos have higher monthly costs and mortgage interest rates, plus more restrictions.

-Yes, condos appreciate in value, but at a lower rate compared to houses.
+Yes, condos appreciate in value, but at a lower rate compared to single-family houses.

-A credit score of at least 580 — and a 3.5% down payment — may qualify you for an FHA-insured condo mortgage.
+A minimum 580 credit score — and a 3.5% down payment — may qualify you for an FHA-insured condo mortgage.

 The best place to start condo searching is through HUD’s list of FHA-approved condominiums.
 Also, check with a local real estate agent experienced in condos.